cheshire-cat-ai/core/README.md

 - Sharing on social media

 Don't forget to give the project a star!⭐ Thanks again!🙏

+## Naming Convention

+This project follows the **PEP8** naming convention for all backend code.
+Please ensure that your contributions adhere to this standard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>